nwtnni/nwtnni.github.io/content/blog/2017-06-12-markov-introduction.md

 ```

 We want to predict the next word.
 One of the simplest ideas is to
-just look at the previous word: `project`.
+just look at the previous word: "project".
 So we leaf through a
-book, and whenever we see the word `project`, we make
+book, and whenever we see the word "project", we make
 a note of what word comes next, and end up with a
 professional-looking histogram like this: